Aliases for PDK1 Gene

 GeneCards Summary for PDK1 Gene

-PDK1 (Pyruvate Dehydrogenase Kinase, Isozyme 1) is a Protein Coding gene.
-Diseases associated with PDK1 include chronic mountain sickness and hypoxia.
-Among its related pathways are Signaling by GPCR and Nanog in Mammalian ESC Pluripotency.
-GO annotations related to this gene include protein kinase activity and pyruvate dehydrogenase (acetyl-transferring) kinase activity.
+PDK1 (Pyruvate Dehydrogenase Kinase 1) is a Protein Coding gene.
+Diseases associated with PDK1 include Hypoxia and Chronic Mountain Sickness.
+Among its related pathways are Signaling by Retinoic Acid and B Cell Receptor Signaling Pathway (sino).
+Gene Ontology (GO) annotations related to this gene include protein kinase activity and pyruvate dehydrogenase (acetyl-transferring) kinase activity.
 An important paralog of this gene is PDK2.

 Kinase that plays a key role in regulation of glucose and fatty acid metabolism and homeostasis via phosphorylation of the pyruvate dehydrogenase subunits PDHA1 and PDHA2.
 This inhibits pyruvate dehydrogenase activity, and thereby regulates metabolite flux through the tricarboxylic acid cycle, down-regulates aerobic respiration and inhibits the formation of acetyl-coenzyme A from pyruvate.
 Plays an important role in cellular responses to hypoxia and is important for cell proliferation under hypoxia.
 Protects cells against apoptosis in response to hypoxia and oxidative stress.